woutercx/visualstudiocodescala/README.md

 		// Show the output window only if unrecognized errors occur.
 		"showOutput": "always",

-		// args is the HelloWorld program to compile.
+		// args is the file currently being edited.
-		//"args": ["HelloWorld.ts"],
 	    "args": ["${file}"],

-		// use the standard tsc problem matcher to find compile problems
+		// use the standard problem matcher to find compile problems
 		// in the output.
+Didn't know what to fill in here since there is no
+		// problem matcher for Scala yet.
 		"problemMatcher": "$msCompile"
 	}
 ```